-I first presented the following paper on [need to confirm date; probably May of 1998], in a shorter form, at the American Literature Association conference in San Francisco, and again on 7 November 1998 for a national meeting of the Lewis Carroll Society of North America at the University of California at Los Angeles (UCLA).
+I first presented the following paper on the weekend of 28–31 May 1998, in a shorter form, at the American Literature Association conference in San Francisco, and again on 7 November 1998 for a national meeting of the Lewis Carroll Society of North America at the University of California at Los Angeles (UCLA).
 First published in Spring: The Journal of the E. E. Cummings Society #8, October 1999, pages 114–121.
-Initially written in August of 1997, and updated before and after presentation and publication until June of 2006.
+Initially written in August of 1997, and updated before and after presentation and publication until June of 2006. + +

 In addition to their affinities, both men published diaries of trips to Russia.
 Carroll’s diary was first published in 1928 as Tour in 1867 by C. L. Dodgson (not under the pen name of Lewis Carroll), and then in 1935 as The Russian Journal and Other Selections from the Works of Lewis Carroll, edited by John Francis McDermott.
 Carroll’s diary, written about his 1867 trip (from July 12 to September 13—nine weeks), is somewhat pedestrian and noninventive, yet remains consistently readable and engaging.
 The account reveals his passion for theatre, churches and other religious establishments, and the tourist’s typical interest in cultural or physical differences.
 For example, contrasting with the narrow streets in some cities, Carroll notes the wide streets in St. Petersburg , and biographer Morton N. Cohen emphasizes that Carroll’s diary contains “reports of encounters with simple people—a waiter, a droshky driver, a shopkeeper” .